-Computed tomographic x-ray velocimetry
+Computed Tomographic X-ray Velocimetry

-S. Dubsky,^{1,2,a)} R. A. Jamison,^{1,2} S. C. Irvine,3 K. K. W. Siu,^{3,4} K. Hourigan,^{1,2} and A. Fouras1
+S. Dubsky,^{1,2} R.A.
+Jamison,^{1,2} S.C.
+Irvine,3 K.K.W.
+Siu,^{3,4} K. Hourigan,^{1,2} and A.Fouras^{1,2a}

-1Division of Biological Engineering, Monash University, Melbourne 3800, Australia

-2Department of Mechanical and Aerospace Engineering, FLAIR, Monash University, Melbourne 3800, Australia

-3Monash School of Physics, Monash University, Melbourne 3800, Australia

-4Monash University Centre for Synchrotron Science, Monash University, Melbourne 3800, Australia
+1 Division of Biological Engineering, Monash University, Melbourne 3800, Australia 2 Department of Mechanical & Aerospace Engineering, FLAIR, Monash University, Melbourne 3800, Australia 3 School of Physics, Monash University, Melbourne 3800, Australia 4 Monash Centre for Synchrotron Science, Monash University, Melbourne 3800, Australia

-(Received 17 September 2009; accepted 13 December 2009; published online 12 January 2010)

-An x-ray velocimetry technique is described which provides three components of velocity measurement in three dimensional space.
-Current x-ray velocimetry techniques, which use particle images taken at a single projection angle, are limited to two components of velocity measurement, and are unable to measure in three dimensions without a priori knowledge of the flow field.
+Abstract.
+An X-ray velocimetry technique is described which provides three components of velocity measurement in three-dimensional space.
+Current X-ray velocimetry techniques, which use particle images taken at a single projection angle, are limited to two components of velocity measurement, and are unable to measure in three dimensions without a priori knowledge of the flow field.
 The proposed method uses multiple projection angles to overcome these limitations.
 The technique uses a least-squares iterative scheme to tomographically reconstruct the three-dimensional velocity field directly from two-dimensional image pair cross-correlations, without the need to reconstruct three-dimensional particle images.
-Synchrotron experiments demonstrate the effectiveness of the technique for blood flow measurement in opaque vessels, with applications for the diagnosis and treatment of cardiovascular disease. © 2010 American Institute of Physics. [doi:10.1063/1.3285173]
+Synchrotron experiments demonstrate the effectiveness of the technique for blood flow measurement in opaque vessels, with applications for the diagnosis and treatment of cardiovascular disease.